We can represent a group of friends by drawing a graph.

 If you label each node with the number of friends the person has, and add together all the numbers, what can you say about the answer?
 Can you explain why?

-Can you design a puzzle with five friends with a unique solution?
+Can you design a puzzle which has a unique solution?

 Have a go at creating some other friendship network puzzles of your own and send them in for us to try!